readyready15728/misc/awakemud-notes.md

 character."
 * There is a backroom in Fellini's Satyricon that needs to be searched for that sells various items, mostly clothing and armor.
+* Metro Holographix is in a dark alley on Whitman between Second and Third.
+They sell high-grade cyberware and a very nice cooker.